Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 * Associated Domains - If your app uses phone or email based sign-in with app links, you will need to specify whatever domain you are intercepting and the SMS/email sign-in messages would need to format the link with that domain.

 * HealthKit - If your app accesses `HealthKit` data.
-**For `HealthKit` data that is required such as demographic information, this should be stored in the user's Bridge profile for use by researchers as well as for use by your application in case the user does *not* given your application authorization to access `HealthKit`.**
+**For `HealthKit` data that is required such as demographic information, this should be stored in the user's Bridge profile for use by researchers as well as for use by your application in case the user does *not* give your application authorization to access `HealthKit`.**

 ### 3. Add permissions to the Info.plist